-Our social care staff will talk to you about what you find difficult to do and will assess your needs.
+If you need support to live in your own home, our social care staff will talk to you about what you find difficult to do and will assess your needs.
 With your permission, they will also talk to other people, such as your relatives, other carers, hospital staff, district nurse and your doctor or hospital consultant.